Charlesberg22/sit-stand-timer/README.md

 All the timer lengths can be set in settings, and these are saved in a DataStore.

+*Please allow background activity in your app settings for timer finished notifications to operate as expected on Android 12+*

 ### Background ###

 I made this app as my first real program, after completing CS50 (this will be used as a the final project for it) and the Android Basics with Compose course.